Haivision/srt/docs/statistics.md

 Transmission bandwidth limit, in Mbps.
 Sender only.
 Usually this is the setting from the `SRTO_MAXBW` option, which may include the value 0 (unlimited).
-Under certain conditions a nonzero value might be be provided by the appropriate congestion control module, although none of the built-in congestion control modules currently use it.
+Under certain conditions a nonzero value might be be provided by a congestion control module, although none of the built-in congestion control modules currently use it.